Postal enquiries should be addressed to:

 The Huguenot Society

 Please enclose a stamped addressed envelope /international reply coupon.

 The Officers of the Huguenot Society work in a voluntary capacity and therefore there may be a slight delay in responding to your emails:

 For information about the Society's policies and governance, and media enquiries

 For information about the Society, details of forthcoming meetings and events, and media enquiries.

-For information about the Society's publications, viz. the Annual Proceedings and Quarto Series.
+For information about the Society's publications, viz. the annual Huguenot Society Journal or Quarto Series.

 To use the Library (see the Visiting the Library page for opening hours) contact the Librarian at: firstname.lastname@example.org

 For information about the progress of membership applications; for the purchase of Huguenot Society publications, for example back editions of Proceedings, Quarto Series, CD-ROM and Huguenot Families

 For enquiries regarding membership status, payments of annual fees, subscription rates (a downloadable application form is on the Membership page)